 If you don’t have a good reason for missing the deadline, or it’s after 31 January, you might have to pay some of your tax credits back.
 Read more about dealing with a tax credits overpayment.

-If your tax credits do stop, read more about extra help if you're on benefits or your benefits have stopped.
+If your tax credits do stop, read more about food banks and other emergency help.

 Responding to HMRC